How to sell a house using the bidding process.

 What is the bidding process?

-Prepare for the bidding process
+Preparing for the bidding process

-No obligation to sell the property
+No obligation with the bidding process

 - The competition among interested buyers can raise the price of the house.